- What if my dog needs to see the doctor?

 What vaccinations do you need for Paws Chateau?

-Paws Chateau requires three vaccinations for all our guests: Rabies, DHPP, and Bordetella.
-If the Bordetella vaccine has never been given or has lapsed in validity, it needs to be administered at least 5 days prior to your dog’s stay.
+Paws Chateau requires three vaccinations for all our guests: Rabies, DHPP, and Bordetella within the past 6 months.
+If the Bordetella vaccine has never been given or has lapsed in validity, it needs to be administered at least 48 hours prior to your dog’s stay.
 Proof of vaccines must be submitted to us prior to your arrival.
 Your veterinarian can easily fax these to our reservations office.

 Are there other requirements?